-- Anyone who is applying for the TPD call within the first two opportunities following the successful completion of the CVP.
-Parties who exit the CVP during a TDP open call, including launch date and closing date, are not expected by the Council to consider said call as their first opportunity.
-However, parties are still allowed to apply in this duration if all three stages of the CVP (including the respective evaluations) are completed by the end of the TDP call. - 2.
-Anyone who has received unsuccessful TDP results between September 2016 and September 2017, both months inclusive. - 3.
-Anyone who, by the 30th October 2017 submits the independently conducted Technical Reports listed below, on their proposed project idea, as per activity guidelines provided:
+- 1. Anyone who is applying for the TPD call within the first two opportunities following the successful completion of the CVP.
+First opportunity is defined as the next new opening of a call following CVP completion.

+Parties who exit the CVP during a TDP open call, including launch date and closing

+- date, are not expected by the Council to consider said call as their first opportunity.
+However, parties are still allowed to apply in this duration if all three stages of the CVP (including the respective evaluations) are completed by the end of the TDP call.
+Note to applicants: It is recommended that IP searches are kept current.

+- 2. Anyone who has applied for the CVP call and was selected for the project's scientific excellence, but chose to submit the independently conducted Technical Reports listed below, on their proposed project idea, as per activity guidelines provided:

 - IP Check Report

 - Market Research Report

 - Product development Report

 - Risk Profile Report

 - Economic Impact Report.